-The student must contact his/her advisor during the week of Scheduling Day to schedule an advising appointment for the following semester.
+Student must contact their advisor during the week of Scheduling Day to schedule an advising appointment for the following semester.

-Registration is to be completed by the student after meeting with their academic advisor and receiving a time ticket for said process.
+Registration is to be completed by students after meeting with their academic advisor and receiving a time ticket for said process.
 The student's advisor and the Director of Graduate Studies must be informed of any changes to the student's schedule made after the student completes online registration.
-Each student is responsible for checking their own schedule to ensure accuracy.
+All students are individually responsible for checking their own schedule to ensure accuracy.

 Graduate students wanting to add a course must do so by noon on the day prior to the first day of the course.
 The student must e-mail the advisor, Graduate Chair, and SON Administrative Assistant, who will notify the Registrar.
-A graduate student must withdraw from courses in accordance with the MU Bulletin guidelines.
+A graduate student must withdraw from courses in accordance with the MU Graduate Bulletin guidelines.